-- O Last December the Senate passed my resolution urging that the effective date for most provisions of tax reform legislation should be January 1, 1987.
-The reason for making tax reform "prospective only" is to eliminate the cloud of uncertainty that pending tax reform legislation leaves over many economic decisions that are influenced by tax policy. - o The House also passed an "effective date" resolution, urging the chairman of the tax-writing committees to agree on some determination of effective dates other than the January 1, 1986 date in the House-passed bill. - O Unfortunately, since last December little progress has been made in clarifying the effective date issue.
-Chairman Rostenkowski has made it fairly clear that he thinks the House bill effective dates are appropriate, although he is willing to remain open to selective changes in those dates. - O Last week eleven members of the Finance Committee sent a letter to Senator Packwood urging that markup of tax reform legislation be delayed until the effective date issue is resolved.
-I am not sure that is the best strategy, but it is another indication of how much members are concerned about the effective date problem. - There is still some hope that Rostenkowski, Packwood, et al. can agree on a statement to resolve some of the uncertainty on effective dates.
+- Last December the Senate passed my resolution urging that the effective date for most provisions of tax reform legislation should be January 1, 1987.
+The reason for making tax reform "prospective only" is to eliminate the cloud of uncertainty that pending tax reform legislation leaves over many economic decisions that are influenced by tax policy. - The House also passed an "effective date" resolution, urging the chairman of the tax-writing committees to agree on some determination of effective dates other than the January 1, 1986 date in the House-passed bill. - Unfortunately, since last December little progress has been made in clarifying the effective date issue.
+Chairman Rostenkowski has made it fairly clear that he thinks the House bill effective dates are appropriate, although he is willing to remain open to selective changes in those dates. - o Eleven members of the Finance Committee have sent a letter to Senator Packwood urging that markup of tax reform legislation be delayed until the effective date issue is resolved.
+I am not sure that is the best strategy, but it is another indication of how much members are concerned about the effective date problem.
+Senator Packwood wants the Finance Committee to adopt a general effective date of 1-1-87. - o In addition, there is still some hope that Rostenkowski, Packwood, et al. can agree on a statement to resolve some of the uncertainty on effective dates.
 The closer we get to Senate action on the tax bill, the more likely it becomes that Senate's decision on effective dates will be the most important signal we give to the business community of our intentions on the issue.